Tuesday, March 31, 2009

 Discerning the religious spirit of secular states in Asia

 "But the secular form of Asian political institutions often masks a religious spirit.
-Some examples: Japan has a secular constitution, but many of its government leaders have felt compelled to pray for the spirits of the war dead at the Yasakuni shrine."
+Some examples: Japan has a secular constitution, but many of its government leaders have felt compelled to pray for the spirits of the war dead at the Yasakuni shrine.""However, this dynamism is of a different kind than that found in the United

 States, and it cannot be explained in terms of the narrative Taylor uses in the North Atlantic world.